This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 - Further Reading

-Open Source (sometimes referred to as Free (/ Libre) Open Source Software or FOSS) is the idea of releasing software, and more importantly the source code for software, to the public for free to encourage community collaboration.
-This means that if you use Open Source software you can not only report a bug of request a feature, but you can also create the bug-fix or implement the feature yourself!
+Open Source is a philosophy that encourages community effort and collaboration on software by making the software’s source code available to the public.
+This means that if you use Open Source software you can not only report a bug or request a feature, but you can also fix that bug or implement that feature!
 Pretty nifty right?

 Open Source allows individuals and organizations to: